 Dedicated to producing and raising sheep with high-quality wool and meat- naturally and sustainably.

-Let us lead you to greener pastures with our lovely, lucious lamb!
-Visit us Saturdays to get our latest, greatest and freshest inventory!
+Let us lead you to greener pastures with our lovely, luscious lamb!
+Visit us Saturdays at the farmers market to get our freshest inventory!

 New to lamb?
 Need recipe ideas?
 We have everything you need to know about your favorite cuts, nutritional facts and recipe ideas for you and your family from American Lamb!
 Here’s some of the nutritional highlights of adding lamb to your diet, from American Lamb:

 A NUTRITIOUS CHOICE